UXHERI/DevOps-Projects/Three-Tier-AWS-EKS/README.md

-# Three Tier EKS with ArgoCd
+# Three Tier AWS EKS with ArgoCd

 This is a mini **DevOps Project** where I deployed a three tier web app on **AWS EKS** with **ArgoCD**.